tarantool/doc/doc/book/box/engines/index.rst

 A storage engine is a set of very-low-level routines which actually store and retrieve tuple values.
 Tarantool offers a choice of two storage engines:

-* doc:`memtx <memtx.rst>` (the in-memory storage engine) is the default and was the first to arrive.
+*   :doc:`memtx <memtx>` is the in-memory storage engine used by default.

-* doc:`vinyl <vinyl.rst>` (the on-disk storage engine) is a working key-value engine and will especially appeal to users who like to see data go directly to disk, so that recovery time might be shorter and database size might be larger.
+*   :doc:`vinyl <vinyl>` is the on-disk storage engine.
+It is a working key-value engine and especially appeals to users who like to see data go directly to disk so that the recovery time can be shorter and database size can be larger.

+[TODO] to remove or move
 On the other hand, vinyl lacks some functions and options that are available with memtx.
 Where that is the case, the relevant description in this manual contains a note beginning with the words "Note re storage engine".

 [TODO]
 Below you can find comparing of the two engines in brief / in a nutshell.